 The Orchid Child

-Commenting on a recent article written on the issue, Bruce Ellis had this to say on the matter:
+Commenting on a recent article written on the issue, Professor Ellis had this to say on the matter:

 “Most children survive and even thrive in whatever circumstances they encounter, like dandelions,” Ellis said.
 “Nurtured with quality parenting and programs, orchid children can blossom spectacularly into society’s happiest, most productive people.
 Conversely, given poor parenting and sketchy surroundings, they are at greater risk to end up wrestling with depression, substance abuse issues and even jail.”